ErpNetDocs/tech/modules/crm/pricing/bonus-programs/concepts/determine-bonus-program.md

 If a bonus program contains multiple line-based conditions, all of them must match for the program to remain applicable.

 If the bonus program has no product condition, the evaluation is based on all sales order lines.
-If the bonus program has a product condition, only the sales order lines whose products match that condition participate in the product and quantity evaluation.
+If the bonus program has a product condition, defined either through the **Condition Product** field or through the **Products** panel, only the sales order lines whose products match that condition participate in the product and quantity evaluation.
 Lines that already have a bonus program or belong to a promotional package do not participate in this evaluation.

 ### Product and quantity conditions